 These children cannot recover on Nauru because the Nauru is the cause of their trauma.

-Over 100 children must be evacuated to Australia for urgent medical treatment.
+All children must be evacuated to Australia for urgent medical treatment.
 Sign the petition and make Canberra listen.
 And Email your MP.

 Leave a reply →